moulishanmuhavelu/ATMFinder/README.md

 Thymeleaf
 Maven
 JDK 8
-Tomcat
+Tomcat 7.0.88 or higher

 ### Application Security:

 In memory authentication is used.
 Two users "user" and "admin" are created.
-The password for both the users is "backbase"
+The password for both the users is "password"

 ### Configuration: